- Prior to applying for the examination, you should carefully review the rules pertaining

 including those concerning Juris Doctor graduates of ABA-approved law schools.

-These changes went into effect April 1, 2012.
-If you are not in
+These changes went into effect December 10, 2014.
+If you are not in compliance with the

 were in place when you began law school apply.
 Please contact the Board if you have